-Some people believe that their mood is affected by the colours of rooms, clothes and other objects in their surroundings.
-Colour therapy may involve painting rooms or wearing certain colours to boost mood.
+Some people believe that their mood is affected by the colours of their surroundings and their clothes.
+Colour therapy may involve painting rooms or wearing certain colours to try to boost mood.

 Colour therapy also refers to an alternative therapy where patients are exposed to coloured light on their bodies.
 Note that this therapy is different, but similar, to light therapy.